High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: High-Reynolds-number APG TBLs with minimal PG history

 Due to the systematic decrease in $B$ observed for the highest-$\beta$ cases at $x = 17.4$ m, the additive coefficient was estimated for all present cases (see table~\ref{tab:1}).
 Deviations from the classical value of $B = 4.3$ were quantified from the subtraction profiles (figure~\ref{fig11}d) by averaging over the wall-normal region where the profiles remain approximately constant (as shown in figure~\ref{fig11}b).
 The resulting values of $B$ as a function of $\beta$ are presented in figure~\ref{fig12}.
 These results confirm a systematic decrease in $B$ with increasing $\beta$, while also indicating that $B$ remains largely independent of $\ret$ across the range considered.

-According to the high-$\ret$ framework proposed by \citet{marusic_logarithmic_2013}, both $\kappa$ and $B$ are considered universal and Reynolds-number invariant for the three canonical flows (ZPG TBLs, pipe, and channel).
-Notably, this universality has been contested by other studies, such as \citet{nagib_variations_2008,mon23}.
-The new experimental results presented here, obtained under systematically varying PG at high $\ret$, clearly indicate that such universality does not necessarily extend to non-canonical flows.

-Our results demonstrate that while $\kappa$ appears to remain universal, the additive constant $B$ is not universal but instead depends on the imposed boundary conditions.
-Specifically, since the TBL boundary conditions are altered by pressure gradients imposed in the free stream, it is expected that $B$ should vary systematically with both $\beta$ and PG history.
+According to the high-$\ret$ framework proposed by \citet{marusic_logarithmic_2013}, both $\kappa$ and $B$ are considered universal or Reynolds number invariant for the three canonical flows (ZPG TBL, pipe, and channel); however, this `universality' is an active topic of research \citep{nagib_variations_2008, mon23}.
+The new experimental results presented here, obtained under systematically varying PG at high $\ret$, indicate that such universality does not necessarily extend to non-canonical flows.
+Our results demonstrate that while the value of $\kappa$ remains invariant \citep[within experimental uncertainty and for the low-to-moderate APGs, consistent with the findings of ][]{knopp2021experimental}, the additive constant $B$ varies with the imposed boundary conditions.
+Specifically, since the TBL boundary conditions are altered by streamwise pressure gradients, it is expected that $B$ should vary systematically with both $\beta$ and PG history.
 This observation aligns with previous experimental \citep{nagano1998structure, monty2011} and numerical \citep{bobke2017history, gungor2024turbulent} studies reporting reductions in $B$ under APG conditions.
-However, many earlier investigations were conducted at relatively low Reynolds numbers and/or under significant PG history effects.
-Moreover, experimental studies have not always determined $U_{\tau}$ via independent measurements, limiting the ability to draw conclusive trends—an issue addressed by the present study.
-Our experiments suggest that the value of $\kappa$ remains nominally constant, within experimental uncertainty, for the weak-to-moderate local and historical APG effects considered, consistent with the findings of \citet{knopp2021experimental}.
+However, many earlier investigations were conducted at relatively low Reynolds numbers and/or under significant PG history effects, and experimental studies have not always determined $U_{\tau}$ via independent measurements, limiting the ability to draw conclusive trends.

-Finally, these results help reconcile why past studies on APG TBLs have sometimes reported conflicting trends.
-Variations in classical logarithmic law coefficients observed at low Reynolds numbers (e.g., \citealt{nickels}) or under strong PG history effects can largely be traced to limited scale separation and residual upstream influences—both of which are avoided in the present high-$\ret$ study.